11 Captions for figures, tables and media

 Caption elements

-Captions for figures, tables and media will contain the following elements:
+Captions for figures, tables and media include the following elements:

 • They may have a number, as discussed in Chapter 10.